High definition, high security, high speed - in nearly every context, ‘high’ indicates elevation “to the next level”.

 For those of you familiar with photography, dynamic range can be measured in stops, much like the aperture of a camera.
 This reflects adjustments made to the gamma and bit depth used in the image, and will differ depending on whether HDR or SDR is in effect.

 On a typical SDR display, for instance, images will have a dynamic range of about 6 stops.
 Conversely, HDR content is able to almost triple that dynamic range, with an average approximate total of 17.6 stops.
-Because of this, a dark scene may see dark grey tones becoming clipped to black, while in bright scene some colors and detail in that part of the scene may become clipped to white.
+Because of this, a dark scene may see dark grey tones becoming clipped to black, while in the bright scene some colors and detail in that part of the scene may become clipped to white.

 When it comes to HDR, there are two prominent standards used today, Dolby Vision and HDR10.
 We’ll go into the differences between each of those below.